Dr Rebecca Christina Deed

 Pinot noir fermentation dynamics, aroma chemistry and wine colour.
 One strand of this research aims to investigate the interplay between the wild microflora present over the course of Pinot noir fermentation with Pinot noir wine aroma and quality.
 Changes in the microbial community during fermentation will be correlated to the evolution of aroma compounds at parallel fermentation stages.
 Further investigation into key impact odorants, such as beta-ionone and beta-damascenone, which are linked to Pinot noir quality, will be analysed in-depth in order to identify the role of wild yeast in their formation.
 Sub-projects in this area include the investigation of the impact of yeast behaviour on Pinot noir wine colour.
-This research is in collaboration with Dr Sarah Knight (School of Biological Sciences) and A/P Bruno Fedrizzi (School of Chemical Sciences), University of Auckland.
+This research is in collaboration with Dr Sarah Knight (School of Biological Sciences), Dr Lisa Pilkington and A/P Bruno Fedrizzi (School of Chemical Sciences).

 Wine chemical features linked to positive reduction in Chardonnay wines and negative reduction in Pinot noir wines and the potential role of yeast.
 This area of research aims to gain deeper insights into the role of volatile sulfur compounds (VSCs) in Chardonnay and Pinot noir wines by identifying relationships between reductive characters (i.e. flintiness) identified by sensory evaluation, and match these to the aroma chemistry of the wines.
 This project also involves the detailed investigation of the formation pathway (biological and chemical) of benzyl mercaptan, a chemical compound associated with ‘flintiness’ in wines.
 The benzyl mercaptan component of this work is in collaboration with A/P Bruno Fedrizzi.

 I am also keen to discuss any research topic within the realm of wine science with interested students.

 Teaching | Current

 I have been involved in the University of Auckland Wine Science teaching programme since 2014, lecturing in viticulture, wine microbiology and sensory evaluation.
 I am the Course Director of WINESCI 201 Introduction to Wine Science and I teach components of WINESCI 201, WINESCI 701, WINESCI 702, WINESCI 703, WINESCI 704 and WINESCI 707.